vtex/instore-applinking-payment-test/README.md

 App to let the instore app and instore payments apps to test their linking features.

+## Docs

+See [docs](https://github.com/vtex/vtex-payment-test/blob/master/docs/) folder to know how to create an instore vtex payment app

 ## Linking back to this app

 You can link back to this app with the URI: